ACT & Snow

 Tour the home of past, present and future sporting champions with one of Australia’s elite athletes as your guide.
 The tour gives you a unique view of the world class facilities and an insight into the life of an elite athlete.

-Museum of Australian Democracy @ Old Parliament House (allow 1 ¼ hours) (PACER)
+Museum of Australian Democracy at Old Parliament House (PACER)

 The temporary home of Australia’s Federal Parliament from 1927 – 1988, contains plenty to see.
 It is a unique venue, highly evocative of Australia’s political history and main characters.